Morgawr/Novelette-text/README.md

 Novelette-text is a simple ClojureScript library inspired by [CanvasText](http://canvastext.com/) to provide a simple and fast collection of functions to render text on an HTML5 canvas with different styles.

-Font rendering on HTML5 canvas can be very tricky, proper font wrapping and different styling can be a performance issues especially in 2D videogames.
+Font rendering on HTML5 canvas can be very tricky, proper font wrapping and different styling can give performance issues especially in 2D videogames.
-This library tries to make the developer's life easier by providing simple functions for such common tasks.
+This library tries to make the developer's life easier by providing simple and efficient functions for such common tasks.
 It is especially aimed for HTML5 game development on canvas.

 ## Usage